 Axia Lab has the capabilities to test product at the pallet level with our RFID-enabled pallet wrapper.
 This piece of equipment allows optimal readability at a high product volume level as the machine rotates past the antenna multiple times allowing Axia’s team to receive highly accurate results.

-Axia’s Wet Lab aims to define innovative and engineered approaches to minimize and re-purpose the production of byproducts from food and agriculture processes.
-Axia’s most recent research conducted in this lab was a project focused on evaluating the antioxidant activity in natural extracts from cherry pits.
+Axia’s Byproduct Valorization Lab aims to define innovative and engineered approaches to minimize and re-purpose the production of byproducts from food and agriculture processes.
+Recent research focused on evaluating the antioxidant activity in natural extracts from cherry pits.